ovh/docs/pages/platform/kubernetes-k8s/customizing-coredns/guide.en-ca.md

 ## Known limitations

 * Full private DNS resolution is not possible, only private domain can be resolved.
 This means that public FQDN are resolved by the public OVHcloud DNS.
-For example when resolving `kubernetes.io` from a Pod, first the CoreDNS resolve to `.:53` which is default nameserver then it resolve the `/etc/resolv.conf` of the underlying worker Node then it resolve the public OVHcloud DNS (which is configured by the OVHcloud Managed Kubernetes).
+For example, when resolving `kubernetes.io` from a Pod, first the CoreDNS resolves to `.:53` which is the default nameserver then it resolves the `/etc/resolv.conf` of the underlying worker Node.
+Then it resolves the public OVHcloud DNS (which is configured by the OVHcloud Managed Kubernetes).

-* When upgrading the cluster Nodes (or when a node restart), then the CoreDNS pod can be restarted and take the new configuration.
+* When upgrading the cluster Nodes (or when a node restarts), the CoreDNS pod can be restarted and takes the new configuration.
 That's for this reason you need to customize the configuration through the `coredns-custom` ConfigMap.

-* CoreDNS is configured to reload its configuration (ConfigMap here) each 30 seconds.
+* CoreDNS is configured to reload its configuration (ConfigMap here) every 30 seconds.

-* New Kubernetes clusters will have the new CoreDNS Deployment & ConfigMaps, whereas the old one will need to update their control plane to the latest patch.
+* New Kubernetes clusters will have the new CoreDNS Deployment & ConfigMaps, whereas the old ones will need to update their control plane to the latest patch.

 ## Go further

 To have an overview of the OVHcloud Managed Kubernetes service, you can go to the [OVHcloud Managed Kubernetes page](https://www.ovh.com/public-cloud/kubernetes/).

-To learn more about how to use your Kubernetes cluster the practical way, we invite you to look at our [tutorials](../).
+To learn more about how to use your Kubernetes cluster the practical way, we invite you to read our [tutorials](../).

 Join our [community of users](https://community.ovh.com/en/).